mistablinky/missesblinky/README.md

 # MISSES BLiNKY 0.3

 Motion controlled LED earring.
-Depending of the motion of the earring, a nice glitter effect appears on the neopixel ring.
+Depending on the motion of the earring, a nice glitter effect appears on the neopixel ring.
 Each pixel consists of four LEDs: red, green, blue, and warm white.
-While the speed of the effect is controlled by the movement, the pixel position and color mix is choosen randomly.
-Girls like it :)
+While the speed of the effect is controlled by the movement, pixel position and color mix are choosen randomly.
+Girls like it! ;)

 **Hardware Setup**
 - Adafruit Trinket M0 3.3V 48MHz (ATSAMD21E18 32-bit Cortex M0+ Microcontroller, 256K Flash, 32k RAM)